RYAN2540/Delani-Studio/README.md

 ## Bugs
 There are no known bugs that you may encounter in the webpage yet.We will able to help for notified bugs reported.
 ## Technologies Used
-HTML/bootstrap,CSS and JavaScript in which bootstrap displays advanced structure of the HTML with the help of the CSS and JavaScript gives the functions of the HTML body.
+HTML/bootstrap,CSS and JavaScript and JQuery in which bootstrap displays advanced structure of the HTML with the help of the CSS and JavaScript gives the functions of the HTML body.
 ## Support and contact details
 For any concerns ad issues met in the webpage email me in my account austinbrian005@gmail.com.
 For assistance.
 ### MIT.